Henchworm/Henchworm/README.md

 ### Chris Hewitt | Backend Developer | Denver, CO
 ###### Programmer, musician, type II fun enthusiast and lifelong student.
-Professional Ruby on Rails engineer at a FinTech startup.
+Professional Ruby on Rails engineer...marignally employed.

 ###### Ya like jazz?
 Check out my music and thoughts...when my new site is up(development is crankin!)